-Caltrans proposes to replace six culverts and repair five culverts on Route 15 (I-15) 0.4 miles south of Indian Truck Trail Undercrossing (UC) Bridge (Bridge Nos.
+Caltrans proposes to replace five (5) culverts (revised from six [six] culverts in the draft environmental document) and to repair four (4) culverts (revised from five [5] culverts in the environmental document) on Route 15 (I-15) 0.4 miles south of Indian Truck Trail Undercrossing (UC) Bridge (Bridge Nos.
 56-0676R and 56-0676L) at postmile (PM) 30.0 to 1.1 miles north of Temescal Canyon Road UC Bridge (Bridge Nos.
-56-0675R and 56-0675L) at PM 33.0 in unicorporated Riverside County, California (Figure 1-1); three lanes exist in each direction within the proposed project limits.
+56-0675R and 56-0675L) at PM 33.0 in unincorporated Riverside County, California (Figure 1-1); three lanes exist in each direction within the proposed project limits.
 The culverts are either severely rusted and have reached the end of their design service life, or are in relatively fair condition, but in need of repair.